apache/qpid-broker-j/doc/developer-guide/src/main/markdown/quick-start.md

 ## How to contribute changes to Qpid Broker-J

 Here is a set of simple instructions to follow in order to contribute changes.
-Please note, that changes need to be implemented on master branch first before they can be ported into specific version support branch.
+Please note, that changes need to be implemented on main branch first before they can be ported into specific version support branch.

 * Raise JIRA ticket
 * Fork github mirror of broker-j repository, if it is not forked yet
-* Create working branch from master in forked repo
+* Create working branch from main in forked repo
 * Implement required changes and unit/integration tests
 * Verify that implementation follows [Qpid code standard](code-guide.md) and [clean code practices](https://en.wikipedia.org/wiki/SOLID)
 * Verify that all tests are passing locally on a developer machine